Frequently Asked Questions

 Stephens Valley is located 20 miles from downtown Nashville, TN, and 12 miles from the historic downtown of Franklin, TN.
 To reach Stephens Valley from downtown Nashville, take I-40 W to exit 192 at McCroy Ln.
 View our location here.

 The Town Square is the pedestrian-friendly hub of Stephens Valley.
 Here, neighbors will gather to mingle with friends and family, as well as to participate in group activities.
 Residents and visitors will enjoy small shops, cafes, exercise classes, an ice cream parlor, and a coffee house.
 A village green will host community events, including live music and a small farmer’s market.
 The Town Square will also offer housing, in the form of townhomes and smaller flat condos located above some of the retail space.
 The construction of the Stephens Valley Town Square is anticipated to begin four to six years after the first houses are sold.
 View more here.

 Stephens Valley will offer several structured and unstructured amenities for the community.
-In 2018, the Stephens Valley Development Team hopes to complete Pavilion Park, walking trails along Trace Creek, and a dog park located near the front entrance of the community.
+In 2018, the Stephens Valley Development Team completed Pavilion Park, walking trails along Trace Creek, and a dog park located near the front entrance of the community.
 In 2019, they completed additional trails, pocket parks, a disc golf course, and the fire pit.
-After the 150th occupied home, tentative scheduling for the first phase of the Community House, which will include the main event lawn, fire pit, bocce ball court, volleyball court, resort pool, and playground will begin.
-Once the 275th lot has been purchased, Stephens Valley projects that the construction of phase two will then begin.
+After the 150th resident, tentative scheduling for the first phase of the amenity area will begin with 1 pool, pool house, sport court, 2 tennis courts, community garden, pocket parks, and event lawn.

 Explore the Stephens Valley Community.